 The Message class represents a message.
 This class contains all of the information about a specific message.
 The Messages API also includes supporting classes that represent other information that's relevant to a message.
 For example, the MessageStatus class represents the status of a message, such as read, draft, filed, and sent.
 The Attachment class includes information about a specific attachment to the message, such as MIME type, file path to the attachment in the file system, and attachment data.

 The Conversation class represents a conversation.
 Each conversation consists of a series of messages, and you can obtain these messages by calling MessageService::messagesInConversation().
 You can also retrieve general information about the conversation, such as the number of messages and the participants.

 Several classes in the Messages API use the builder design pattern, which makes it easy to create instances of these classes and specify values for their properties.
 For example, the Message class has a builder class called MessageBuilder.
 Many of the functions in MessageBuilder returns a self reference to the builder, allowing you to chain function calls together.

-To use the Messages API in your app, you need to import the correct library by adding the following line to your project's .pro file:
+To use the Messages API in your app, you need to link against the correct library by adding the following line to your project's .pro file:

 LIBS += -lbbpim